 Although drug design is really a problem in computational chemistry, I put it into its own classification because it is used by the pharmaceutical industry.
 Many of the drugs being developed still do so through the trial and error method.
 This is very expensive and if more effective ways of simulating how a drug will react would save a ton of money and time.

-Cyber security is becoming a larger issue every day as threats around the world are increasing their capabilities and we become more vulnerable as we increase our dependence upon digital system.
+Cyber security is becoming a larger issue every day as threats around the world are increasing their capabilities and we become more vulnerable as we increase our dependence upon digital systems, learn more about cybersecurity in 2019 over at sites such as Upskilled and others.
 Various techniques to combat cyber security threats can be developed using some of the quantum machine learning approaches mentioned above to recognize the threats earlier and mitigate the damage that they may do.

 You may wonder why I have put codebreaking so far down the list, given all the attention given to Shor’s algorithm and its ability to factor large numbers and break RSA encryption.
 The reason is that I believe that this will just be a temporary application until the world converts to a class of “post-quantum” cryptographic techniques that will not be vulnerable to breaking by a quantum computer.
 There is an increasing amount of research in post-quantum cryptography that you can review here and here.
 So although, we probably will have quantum computers able to factor very large numbers 10 years from now, it is not clear if we will have a use for it at that time.